Google Pixel 6a vs Pixel 6: What's the difference?

 Google Pixel 6a vs Pixel 6: Display

-Moving on to one of the area’s where the phones differ significantly.
-Let’s compare the displays.
+Moving on to one of the areas where the phones differ significantly – the displays.
 The Pixel 6 boasts a 6.4-inch FHD+ OLED display with a 90Hz refresh rate.
-The 6a has a smaller 6.1-inch OLED panel, which is as you would expect on a smaller phone but it’s 60Hz refresh rate is a real disappointment, especially as we’re come to expect high refresh rates on mid-range phones.(opens in new tab)
+The Pixel 6a has a smaller 6.1-inch OLED panel – as you would expect on a smaller phone – but its 60Hz refresh rate is a real disappointment, especially as we’re come to expect high refresh rates on mid-range phones.(opens in new tab)

 Google Pixel 6a vs Pixel 6: Camera